kechcole/Blog-App/README.md

-#### 8.1 Upload Image From The Frontend.
+### **8. Upload Image From The Frontend.**
- To allow members to upload their images from their end(frontend), forms are required.
+Currently we have been uploading user profile images from the admin page, this requires that a user processes admin level permissions a risk we would not take since this can pose a security threat to our app.To allow members to upload their images from their end(frontend), forms are required.
 Along with them, views and URLs must be created.
+Standardizing the image size uploaded is key to utilizing resources, we will design a function that reduces the pixel size for profile images.

+#### **8.1 Create Forms.**

+##### **Convert User Model to a Form**
+We are building a data drive application that needs a model that maps closely to our Django `User model`, it must have the same quality and quantity of model fields.
+Super Django can save a ton of time by by doing the heavy lifting for us, instead of writing a bunch of redundant code that defines a model and its relationship to the parent, we simply inherit from the `ModelForm class` that takes parent table as parameter and converts it to a Django Form.